xabierlegasa/dam18technologycrashcourse/unit1/2018-11-10/assignments/assignment_decision_making/readme.md

 * If we compare August vs September, we see there is a 48.39 % decrease on the error ratio Difference / Original = (0.96 - 1.87) / 1.87 = 48.39% Down

 * But on the week by week graph, I see there is a huge difference on week 33, with a 3.74 % of errors.
-I want to have a closer look to this week, so I have
+I want to have a closer look to this week.

 * I create a new column 'error percent week 33' where only percentages of week 33 will appear.
 ```